jawniss/jawniss.github.io/aboutme.md

 <div align=justify> <p> <font size="4"> I was on the M.E.
 LaZerte High School badminton team, but honestly I was terrible!
 I loved playing, but couldn't keep up.
 In my first year of Uni I joined the badminton club and midway through the year things started clicking!
 I quickly got better, and became the Gym & Safety Officer for the club for my second, third, and final year of schooling.
 I've been playing for 7 years now, and my love for the sport has only grown. </font></p></div>

 > <div align=justify> <p> <font size="4"> <br> My strings were BG80's at 28x30lbs, but this was a fragile for me, and I was snapping them often.
 This pushed me into buying a stringing machine and restringing my own racquets.
-I've been stringing for around 4 years now, and my only regret is not starting earlier!
-I now use EXBOLT 63's at 25-26lbs. </font> </p></div>
+I've been stringing for around 5 years now, and my only regret is not starting earlier!
+I now use EXBOLT 63's at 28lbs. </font> </p></div>
 <br>
-> <div align=justify> <p> <font size="4"> This year I've found time to return to my high school and be a coach for the team.
-It's been so rewarding, sharing what I've learned on and off court with the students, seeing them slowly improve over the practices.
-I'm doing my best to be a patient and understanding coach, but also trying hard to be the funnest coach ;) </font></p> </div>
+> <div align=justify> <p> <font size="4"> Last year I returned to my high school to coach the team.
+It was so rewarding, sharing what I've learned on and off court with the students, seeing them slowly improve over the practices.
+Currently I'm injured but hope to be back to coach them in the coming 2024 season 🏸 </font></p> </div>

 <br>
 <br>